byruzyayandy1/myCV/cky9t5uvm1aw85ns1h28jc9et.md

 **Utility Token**: A utility token, or utility token, is a special type of token that helps in capitalizing or financing projects for startups, companies, or project development groups.
 El type of token called a utility token, used as a safeguard for participation in mass sales to raise capital on a project.

-Store of Value Tokens: A store of value is an asset, commodity, or currency that maintains its value without depreciating.
+**Store of Value Tokens**: A store of value is an asset, commodity, or currency that maintains its value without depreciating.
 The best example of store of value cryptocurrencies: Bitcoin (BTC) and Ethereum (ETH) which holds the most market enthusiasm:

 There’s no doubt that Bitcoin is the first, most popular and most valuable currency without a Central Bank regulation in any country across the globe.
 According to Wikipedia, Bitcoin is a decentralized digital currency, without a central bank or single administrator, that can be sent from user to user on the peer-to-peer bitcoin network with no intermediaries.

 The second most popular cryptocurrency, Ethereum, is a decentralized, open-source blockchain with smart contract functionality.
 Ether is the native cryptocurrency of the platform.
 Amongst cryptocurrencies, Ether is second only to Bitcoin in market capitalization.
 And many more.

 Before I bore anyone, let me end this article by confirming YES, there are some bad eggs using crypto for fraud because of the decentralization and a lot of speculation around non-regulation of crypto by any central bank which makes people do whatever they like.
-I am part of the people that are advocating for the regulation which will make it more legit and have zero worries when investing like the forex market, stocks and binary.
+I am part of the few people that are advocating for the regulation which will make it more legit and have zero worries when investing like the forex market, stocks and binary.

 *Like I said earlier, this article is not in any way encouraging, pushing, or advising anyone to invest in cryptocurrency.
 If you are interested in investing, do your research, consult financial advisors, and use your money wisely.*